Can You Exercise With Epilepsy?

 - Avoid high risk activities like skiing, ‘extreme sports’ and water sports

-- Other sports, even contact sports can be safe with the proper gear
+- Other sports like tennis and golf, or even contact sports can be safe with the proper gear

 - Exercises, like yoga, stretching and walking are generally safe

 Discuss any plans with your doctor before starting or restarting any exercise.
 With some guidance and education, you can get all the benefits and enjoyment of doing your favorite exercise.